 Subsequent to the 1993 update, the Commission has approved a number of additional projects within the District.
 These additional projects further reduce the amount of parking available to the public.
-Based on the demand generated by the additional projects there are approximately 634 spaces during the weekday and 1,292 spaces during the weekend available for public use.
+Based on the demand generated by the additional projects approved since 1993 there are approximately 536 spaces during the weekday and 1,251 spaces during the weekend available fo public use.